NVIDIA/aistore/docs/_posts/2024-09-26-resilient-streaming-with-object-file.md

 Massively parallel loading of terabytes of data in a distributed system presents reliability challenges.
 This holds true even for data centers where network stability is supposed to be stellar.
 Consider multi-node training of a model with (hundreds of) billions of parameters — a process that takes many hours, sometimes days.
 A single spurious interruption of any kind may disrupt workflows, forcing one of the compute workers to fail, ultimately leading to wasted time and resources.

-Introduced in [AIStore Python SDK version 1.8](https://pypi.org/project/aistore/), `ObjectFile` provides a way to read remote object contents as if they were a local file on disk, including support for efficient handling of interrupted streams.
+Introduced in [AIStore Python SDK version 1.8](https://pypi.org/project/aistore/), `ObjectFile` supports local file-like semantics and efficiently handles interrupted streams.

 ## Usage